dfsnow/sno.ws/content/writing/2021-05-24-lessons-learned-in-local-government.md

 - **Legacy systems aren't necessarily bad.** They can be crazy fast and also very good at the specific thing they were designed for.
 The issues start when new requirements pop up and you need to shoehorn some horrible new process into your 1980s mainframe.

 - **Domain knowledge is vital, especially for data people.** Career employees may not be able to build a cutting-edge ML model, but they probably have more knowledge about the data and its constraints than you ever will.
-Go talk to them.
+Go talk to them, in-person if possible.
 If you don't, you might spend a year thinking that `APTS = 5` means five apartments, rather than six apartments (5 is the categorical encoding for the numeric value 6).

 - **Management skills are incredibly valuable.** I entered government thinking of managers as less valuable than technical employees.
 I was wrong.
 So much local government work is about people, processes, and dealing with stakeholders; a manager can really make (or break) a small organization or department.
 Unfortunately, one of local government's biggest problems is a lack of good managers (on all levels).